Drei Originalstücke für das elektrische Welte-Mignon-Klavier: Structure

 The set comprises three studies of a very short duration, the longest one of them lasting for 2 minutes and 30 seconds approximately.
 They are specifically written for player piano, so they are not constrained by the technical capabilities of a real human performer.
-Player piano championeer Jürgen Hocker has described the first study as a fantasia, the second one as a scherzo, and the third one as a slow passacaglia.
+Player piano champion Jürgen Hocker has described the first study as a fantasia, the second one as a scherzo, and the third one as a slow passacaglia.
 Harmonically and rhythmically, it contains elements of ragtime and bears the inspiration of fellow composer Hans Haass.

 Recording

 Jürgen Hocker has recorded the piece on a Bosendörfer grand piano.
 The recording process took place in June 2005 in an extensive collection of pieces written specifically for player piano.
 The recording, taken in Immanuelskirche, in Wuppertal, was released by MDG in 2007, and, as of 2025, remains the only published recording of the set to date.